legumeinfo/pandagma/docs/pandagma-pan_implementation.md

 strings are concatenated into a peptide-sequence “pseudo-chromosome.”
 A typical such encoded “chromosomal” sequence tends to be about 10k residues.
 Then, each such chromosome-representing sequence from all annotation sets are aligned in protein space, to generate a protein multiple sequence alignment.
-Finally, each sequence is from these alignments is decoded to recover the gene-id, annotation-name, chromosome, order-in-annotation, start, end, orientation.
+Finally, each sequence from these alignments is decoded to recover the gene-id, annotation-name, chromosome, order-in-annotation, start, end, and orientation.
 The result is a table that provides a provisional ordering of most of the pangenes.

 Finally, for both the reference and alignment ordering methods, some pangenes may not have